jasonleebrown/UCE_phyluce_pipeline/README.md

    do echo $i":/home/bender/Desktop/tutorial/2_clean-fastq/"$i"/split-adapter-quality-trimmed/"; \
    done >> ../assembly.conf
 ```
+**JLB Note 4/2020:** Be sure to change your computer name.
+In the code above it is 'bender', you can find this by looking at Terminal window- in the green text before the "@" is the computer name.
+Also be sure to check the assembly.conf file.
+Sometimes the last line is not correct and will make it appear that the code ran incorrectly.

 The first command moves you into the `2_clean-fastq` directory, and the second initiates a text file with the `[samples]` header.
 The third command is a `for` loop that prints out the name of each sample (represented by `$i`), followed by a colon and lastly the file path to the `split-adapter-quality-trimmed` folder inside of each sample's individual folder.
 The `split-adapter-quality-trimmed` folders contain .fastq.gz files with the trimmed reads.
 The assembler needs to know the location of each of these folders for each sample.

 Bash tips: